milesroberts-123/poolseq-kmers/README.md

 ### lower priority

-- [ ] figure out way to run workflow in batches?
+- [ ] add in ploidyfrost

+- [ ] add purifying selection simulation - does this also create unitigs?

 - [ ] update to smudgeplot >0.3.0, once we're able to get k-mer sequences again